-Homemade Chocolate Coconut Pecan Pie!
+Homemade Chocolate Coconut Pecan Pie is crunchy, creamy, and chocolatey!
 Just one bite will have you hooked.
+Perfect for Thanksgiving or Christmas dessert!

 Let’s cut to the chase – Thanksgiving is less than 3 weeks away and we’ve got some major baking to do!
 So, without further ado, allow me to introduce you to a new holiday favorite: Chocolate Coconut Pecan Pie.